loliGothicK/mitama-dimensional/docs/Reference/quantity.md

 ### Copy constructors for linear scale quantities

-Initializes the contained value from `o.value`, and conversion Factor is calculated automatically.
+Initializes the contained value from `o.value`, and conversion factor is calculated automatically.

 ```cpp
 template <